squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Local tactics
 ~~~~~~~~~~~~~

-.. tact:: true (lowtactic)
+.. tact:: true

-    Solves a goal when the conclusion is true.
+    Closes a goal when the conclusion is true.

-    Usage: true

 Global tactics
 ~~~~~~~~~~~~~~

-.. tace:: byequiv (equiv)
+.. tace:: byequiv todo

     transform an equivalence goal into a reachability goal.